distribusion/retailer_api_documentation/source/includes/_bookings.md

 }
 ```

-You can now retrieve a list of all your booking by calling the [bookings#index](https://api-demo.distribusion.com/retailers/v4/docs/#index).
+You can now retrieve a list of all your bookings by calling the [bookings#index](https://api-demo.distribusion.com/retailers/v4/docs/#index).
 Alternatively, you can filter your booking list for a specific day by using the parameter bellow:

 ### URL Parameters